oban-bg/oban/README.md

 * Limit-based - Keeps the latest N records.
 Example: `{:maxlen, 100_000}`
 * Time-based - Keeps records for the last N seconds.
 Example for 7 days: `{:maxage, 60 * 60 * 24 * 7}`

-Important: pruning is only applied to jobs that are completed or discarded (has reached the maximum number of retries or has been manually killed).
+**Important**: Pruning is only applied to jobs that are completed or discarded (has reached the maximum number of retries or has been manually killed).
 It'll never delete a new job, a scheduled job or a job that failed and will be retried.

 ## Testing